 Paradise Lost is more than just a quality bungalow joint.
 Legendary among sailors and backpackers, it’s also a compelling story.
 The mini-resort was carved out of Ko Kradan’s jungle-clad interior, said to be infested by cobras and spirits.
-Now immensely popular thanks to its relaxing vibe, outstanding food, good-value accommodation and creators who really care, the place is one of a kind.
+Now very popular thanks to its relaxing vibe, affordable accommodation and owners who really care, the place is one of a kind.

-Paradise Lost is the only resort on Kradan that’s not on the beachfront.
+Paradise Lost is the only non-beachfront resort on Kradan.
 To get here, look for the sign just south of Kradan Beach Resort and follow the sandy track inland.
 While the lack of sea views will dissuade some from staying here, the location does put you within an easy hop of Sunset Beach, and the main beach is a leisurely five-minute stroll away.
-Do pack a torch and mosquito repellent.
+Pack a torch and mosquito repellent.

 By David Luekens